DuncanCragg/OnexOS/README-App.md

 LinkCraft gives you back control over your own data and your own identity because it's all hosted on your own devices.

+Notes:

+ - you can still use the Web's URLs to pull content into the LinkCraft universe
-_Note that you can still use trusted online servers to give you backups and more reliable serving of your data, if you get serious!
-But these are generic services allowing you to easily switch providers._
+ - you can still use trusted online servers to give you backups and more reliable serving of your data, if you get serious!
+But these are generic services allowing you to easily switch providers

 See a further elaboration here: http://object.network/other-open-metaverses.html